ibleaman/JPPC/auditions.md

 You don't need to know Yiddish.
 Lyrics are translated into English, so that everyone can understand the songs and sing with expression.
 MP3 recordings are provided to help you learn the music and the correct Yiddish pronunciation.
 Most of us learn the language "on the job" and sound like native speakers by concert time – at least while we're singing!

 The Chorus rehearses on Monday evenings from 7:00 to 9:00 p.m. in Midtown Manhattan.
 The season runs from September through early June, with days off on Jewish holidays and some national holidays.
 There are usually three to four additional non-Monday rehearsals for each voice section.
-Dates for these sectional rehearsals are determined by consensus.
+Dates for these sectional rehearsals are determined by consensus and usually take place between January and March.

 Concert dates and locations, once confirmed, are included in our [CONCERTS](https://www.yiddishchorus.org/concerts.html) page.